We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 According to the company, the device is designed with comfort and satisfaction in mind.
 It works with the natural function of an erection, compared with traditional circular devices that the company says can actually work against it.

-For typical erections, the process involves the arteries inside the penis.
-They dilate, pushing blood into the tissue that runs through the body of the penis (corpus cavernosa).
-This triggers the deep dorsal vein at the head of the penis to compress.
+Erections involve arteries inside the penis.
+The arteries dilate, pushing blood into the tissue that runs through the body of the penis, called the corpus cavernosum.
+This triggers veins inside the penis to constrict and trap the blood inside until ejaculation.

 Most ED rings try to simulate that pressure process by keeping blood from leaving the penis.
-The circular shape of these rings can sometimes make the penis warp in an uncomfortable way.
+The circular shape of these devices can sometimes make the penis warp uncomfortably.

 At the same time, the arteries are compressed, restricting natural blood flow, which can lead to uncomfortable or unnatural-feeling erections.